Center LineFebruary 11, 2014

 C & G Staff Writer

-At a school board meeting Feb.
-10, a group of students and one parent addressed Superintendent Eve Kaltz and the school board about the issue, asking for an explanation as to why the high school administrator was put on administrative leave.
+At a Feb.
+10 school board meeting, a group of students and one parent addressed Kaltz and the board about the issue, asking for an explanation.

 “Rumors are being spread about a man who cares about the students,” student Aaron Delikta said.
 “I think I am speaking for a lot of people in Center Line.
 He has done so much.
 He has always helped me (and) pushed me so hard.”